chrivand/Firepower_O365_Feed_Parser/README.md

 ## Documentation

-More instructions are in 2 sample scripts and will be elaborated on at a later point in time.
-Please contact me for more info...
+More instructions are in comments in the 2 sample scripts.
+Please find more information in the following blog post: LINK

 ## Author(s)